Lamden/docs/docs/using_the_wallet.md

 1. Open the Lamden extension in the browser
 2. Click on the `Holdings`
 3. Select the wallet.
-4. Click on the `Options.`
+4. Click on the `Options`.
-5. Click on the button `Copy Key to Clipboard.`
+5. Click on the button `Copy Key to Clipboard`.

 Now you can send on the copied address funds from your accounts, or you can give the Address to somebody and ask them to send funds in the future.